mcbattirola/inf-moodle-quiz-printer/README.md

 node index.js help
 # outputs:

-#Required parameters:
+# Required parameters:
-#username: [string] Username to login on INF's moodle
+# username: [string] Username to login on INF's moodle
-#password: [string] User's password
+# password: [string] User's password
-#url: [string] URL to the quiz.
+# url: [string] URL to the quiz.
 IMPORTANT: you may need to use quotes (") around this parameter, since it includes & signs!

-#Optional parameters
+# Optional parameters
-#screenWidth: [number] Browser screen width
+# screenWidth: [number] Browser screen width
-#screenHeight: [number] Browser screen height
+# screenHeight: [number] Browser screen height
-#mobile: Show mobile version of website
+# mobile: Show mobile version of website
+# start: [number] Number of the question to start printing
 ```

 To run on a quiz, run: